 The Fat Outburst (How I Lost My Gallbladder and Found a New Way to Deal with Dieting)

 Part memoir, part diet plan, and part cookbook, The Fat Outburst (How I Lost My Gallbladder and Found a New Way to Deal with Dieting) is a sometimes sad and sometimes sarcastic examination of one devoted foodie’s journey to a healthier weight.
 After an emergency gallbladder removal, Astrid Tuttle Winegar suddenly had a dieting epiphany and eventually developed a realistic plan for dealing with real world food and drink situations.
 She lays out a 28-day example of her strict regimen as well as some easy recipes, lots of pep talk, and snarky cultural commentary.
 The Fat Outburst is a refreshingly honest look at the obesity problem in America, told by a woman who perpetually lives with the struggle to lose and maintain a healthy weight, especially when she visits restaurants, grocery stores, and even her kitchen pantry…

 That sure is a fancy font.

-So, this book is currently in a different sort of limbo, though I do still live by this diet plan (at least when I’m trying to be good…).
+This book is currently in a different sort of limbo, though I do still live by this diet plan (at least when I’m trying to be good…).
 It sits in the back of my mind and I’m not sure how I’ll proceed with it.
+It is an angry book; I describe many embarrassing moments within, and I often use various salty words (to put it mildly).
 Maybe I’ll give it a rewrite and offer it as a PDF or put it on the Kindle as well… for now, it’s on the back burner, simmering like a stew…